The Security Guard Staffing Crisis: Practical Solutions for 2025

 Key Takeaways

-- Match or exceed Amazon/Walmart wages for reliable guards
+- Match or exceed Amazon and Walmart wages for reliable guards—the math works out better than constant replacement.

-- Create advancement paths—guards stay when they see a future
+- Create advancement paths because guards stay when they see a future in the organization.

-- Target veterans, retirees, and career changers in hiring
+- Target veterans, retirees, and career changers who value what security work offers.

 Written by